GiuliaLanzillotta/ETH_SEARCH/FinalModel/README.md

 * `Python_Neo4j_queries.ipynb` explores the mapping from ETH Search query input to Neo4j queries and, more importantly, provides the necessary Cypher code to enrich the graph with expert scores.
 * Example queries can be found in `Graph_Queries.txt`
-* `Embedding LDA.ipynb` provides the pipeline for the embedding representations of the topics, documents, authors and queries as well as visualisations of their similarity in the embedding space.
+* `Embedding_LDA.ipynb` provides the pipeline for the embedding representations of the topics, documents, authors and queries as well as visualisations of their similarity in the embedding space.
+It takes `collection_cleaned_fullwords.p` and the streaming LDA models as input.